openstack-archive/compass-specs/specs/2.0/ipa-integration.rst

    node validation, writing images to disk, heatbeat interaction.
 #.
 Compass uses the passthru interface to employ other methods such as spec
-   inspection(interface, cpu, memory, disk), erase disk, firmware upgrade bios configration and update, LLDP topology info, provided by IPA and its extensions, onmetal hardware manager for instance.
+   inspection(interface, cpu, memory, disk), erase disk, firmware upgrade bios configuration and update, LLDP topology info, provided by IPA and its extensions, onmetal hardware manager for instance.

 * Pros: